-The City of Independence is seeking a full time (30-40 hr.) paid intern, to work closely with city staff, community leaders, and the economic development director on projects and activities designed to improve communication and collaboration with the Independence Latino community.
+The City of Independence has established a full time (30-40 hr.) paid internship program, to work closely with city staff, community leaders, and the economic development director on projects and activities designed to improve communication and collaboration with the Independence Latino community.
 Intern will seek ways to empower the Latino community to make use of city/community resources and to participate in local events, leadership roles, and city jobs.

 Intern will be responsible for the creation and execution of special programs/initiatives and will act as a liaison between the municipality, various community/business organizations, and the general public.
 The intern should develop knowledge about services and programs offered by the municipality and develop an understanding of community needs.
 In addition, the intern may seek business/community funding sources which could assist the municipality in defraying the costs of programs and projects.
 Consistent interactions with municipal personnel, public officials, community and business leaders, and the general public is a critical aspect of this position.
 Intern should be able to asses/identify community needs and develop programs or facilitate community collaborations in response to those needs.

 Interns will have the opportunity to build a robust professional network in Polk County, surrounding cities, and in the state.
 Interns will be able to participate in and observe a wide range of city meetings and to provide administrative support in pertaining city projects.
 Examples include attending economic development meetings, planning meetings, stakeholder meetings, or meetings that are relevant to the intern’s career aspirations.
 Intern may also have an opportunity to develop grant writing skills to the extent that this is of interest to them.
 The internship is meant to offer interns with an opportunity to explore the wide range of careers and services available in city government and to develop desired professional skills.

 • Coordinating special programs/events within the community or municipal government (E.g. Community Resource Fairs, Roundtable Discussions, Service Provider Meetings)